AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-publish.md

 ---
-description: Lets you use the segment for marketing activity in the Audience library, Target, and Audience Management.
+description: Lets you use the segment for marketing activity in the Audience Library, Target, and Audience Manager.
-seo-description: Lets you use the segment for marketing activity in the Audience library, Target, and Audience Management.
+seo-description: Lets you use the segment for marketing activity in the Audience Library, Target, and Audience Manager.
 seo-title: Publish segments to the Experience Cloud
 solution: Analytics
 title: Publish segments to the Experience Cloud